plettj/plett.dev/posts/wikipedia.md

 ### The Instigation

 Fast forward a year, and a random niche interest of mine got involved.
 I was working on a machine learning analysis of [Chess960](https://en.wikipedia.org/wiki/Chess960) games<sup>\[2\]</sup> (a.k.a.
 Fischer Random, a.k.a.
-Freestyle Chess), so I was checking the Wikipedia article on it, and I discovered its title was _Fischer Random_, not Chess960 like I would've guessed.
+Freestyle Chess), so I was checking the Wikipedia article on it, and I discovered its title was Fischer Random, not Chess960 like I would've guessed.

 I paused for a bit as an unusual thought entered my mind: I actually cared about this name difference.
 I'll spare you the details, but in short, a small army of other chess variant enjoyers did too, and were actively discussing this problem in a special Fischer Random -> Chess960 name change [talk thread](https://en.wikipedia.org/wiki/Talk:Chess960).